Poweeeeeer/self-introduction/README.md

 # Self-introduction
 Hey, guys!
-I'm Vinson, a middle school student from China.
-This is my first time using Github, so it's necessary to make a self-introduction.
+I'm Vinson, a senior secondary student from China.
+Now it's time to complete my profiles.

-My hobbies
+Hobbies
- - Playing Drums🥁
+ - Drums🥁

- - Using Computers💻
+ - Computers💻

  - Reseach Cars🚗

+ - Rock&Roll

+ - R&B

  - etc...

-In addition, it is not easy for me to code a program, because it was my first time learning C++ and vscode, so could you please be patient?
-Thanks for your understanding!
+In addition, I will make my way learning coding.
+If any of you have questions, please point it out.
+I couldn't appreciate more!